2024 Best Public Administration Schools in Missouri

 The schools below may not offer all types of public admin degrees so you may want to filter by degree level first.
 However, they are great for the degree levels they do offer.

-There were roughly 72 public administration students who graduated with this degree at Park University in the most recent year we have data available.
-Soon after graduating, public admin degree recipients generally earn an average of $47,787 in their early careers.
+There were roughly 80 public administration students who graduated with this degree at Park University in the most recent year we have data available.
+After graduating, public admin degree recipients generally make about $47,787 in the first five years of their career.

-UMKC is a large public university located in the city of Kansas City.
+UMKC is a fairly large public university located in the city of Kansas City.
 This university ranks 12th out of 48 schools for overall quality in the state of Missouri.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.